baronsmv/linux-rt-upscaler/README.md

 ### Python 3.14 compatibility

 The current release does not support Python 3.14 due to a low‑level incompatibility with the Vulkan backend.
 If you have Python 3.14 installed, please use a Python 3.13 virtual environment.
-See #1 for more details on that.
+See [this report](https://github.com/baronsmv/linux-rt-upscaler/issues/1) for more details on that.

 We are tracking the issue and will update once compatibility is restored.